Support available to you

 University Support Services

 Student Services are in place to support you while you're studying with us.
 The University has its own Mental Health Advisory Service which is in place to support students with Mental Health Difficulties.
 As well as this, the Wellbeing Advice and Guidance team offer confidential, non-judgmental one-to-one support, information, advice and guidance to students.
-You can book a slot and chat through any issues you might be experiencing with an advisor.
+You can book an appointment with Student Services here.

 The University also has a useful self-help library with tips, guides and tools to improving your mental health.
 Offering support on anything from anxiety and loneliness to homesickness, you can check out the self-help guides here.